mohamedmansour/reload-all-tabs-extension/README.md

  - You can customize the preference whether to refresh all windows, pinned tabs or just the current one, as well as all tabs to the right or left.
  - You can have it reload tabs on startup.
+ - You can optionally bypass cache while reloading.

 ## Download